merenlab/anvio/anvio/docs/programs/anvi-merge.md

                     -o cool_contigs_merge
 {{ codestop }}

-This will put all of the output files (the final profile-db as well as a %(misc-data-item-orders)s containing various other information) into the folder `cool_contigs_merge `.
+This will put all of the output files (the final profile-db as well as a %(misc-data-items-order)s containing various other information) into the folder `cool_contigs_merge `.

 ## Other Parameters